|

 A favorite

-meal easily obtained at restaurants in the Plaza is Chicken Milanesa served with rice, refried beans,
+restaurants at the Plaza is Chicken Milanesa served with rice, refried beans,

 $4USD.